ohana-scholars/ohana-scholars.github.io/userguide.md

 #### Rate Student
 ![](assets/img/guidepics/ratestudent.png)

-After attending a session, you may want to rate your fellow students on how helful they were.
+After attending a session, you may want to rate your fellow students on how helpful they were.
 This page allows you to rate a student from 1-10 and give a reason for your rating.

 #### Sign Out
 ![](assets/img/guidepics/signout.png)